Lissy93/dashy/README.md

 > For full theming documentation, see: [**Theming**](./docs/theming.md)

+Dashy comes pre-bundled with several built-in themes, which you can preview, applied and edited through the UI.
+With the theme configurator, and support for custom CSS, everything is in place for you to easily develop your own unique looking dashboard.

 <p align="center">
   <a href="https://i.ibb.co/BVSHV1v/dashy-themes-slideshow.gif">
     <img alt="Example Themes" src="https://raw.githubusercontent.com/Lissy93/dashy/master/docs/assets/theme-slideshow.gif" width="400" />
   </a>
 </p>

-Dashy comes with a number of built-in themes, but it's also easy to make your own.
-You can either use the color editor, or your own custom CSS.
-All colors, and most other CSS properties are specified using CSS variables, which are [documented here](./docs/theming.md#css-variables), thereby customizing the look and feel of Dashy.
-Learn more about adding your own theme in the [docs](https://github.com/Lissy93/dashy/blob/master/docs/theming.md#adding-your-own-theme).

 <p align="center">
   <a href="https://i.ibb.co/cLDXj1R/dashy-theme-configurator.gif">